About Us

 BOARD MEMBER

-Whytni Kernodle is a dedicated attorney, political strategist, and the driving force behind several community initiatives.
+Whytni Kernodle (she/her) is a dedicated attorney, political strategist, and the driving force behind several community initiatives.
 As co-founder and president of Black Parents of Arlington and a steering committee member of Arlington for Justice, she prioritizes advocacy for equitable education and social justice.
 Currently serving as a board member of True Ground (formerly APAH) and as the former CEO of Arlington Independent Media, Whytni’s commitment to community empowerment is evident through her past involvement on Arlington's Human Rights Commission, Police Practices Work Group, County Council of PTAs, and the Advisory Council on Teaching and Learning for Arlington Public Schools.

 Whytni holds a B.A. from Temple University and a J.D. from the University of Pennsylvania, where she served as an Editor of the Journal of International Law.
 Currently pursuing an M.A. in Journalism at the Craig Newmark School of Journalism at CUNY, Whytni believes in the power of storytelling as a tool for change.